MLIR

 RingAttr

-An attribute specifying a polynomial ring.
+an attribute specifying a polynomial ring

 A ring describes the domain in which polynomial arithmetic occurs.
 The ring attribute in polynomial represents the more specific case of polynomials with a single indeterminate; whose coefficients can be represented by another MLIR type (coefficientType); and, if the coefficient type is integral, whose coefficients are taken modulo some statically known modulus (coefficientModulus).